skurdiukov/mustachio_rtf/README.md

 Mustachio contains a few modifications to the core Mustache language that are important.

 1. Escape char replaced from `{` to `[`
-2. Characted escaping now based on rtf rules, rather then html
+2. Character escaping now based on rtf rules, rather then html
 3. Added support to value formating from @JPVenson patch

 [Mustachio]: https://github.com/wildbit/mustachio